Your treatment depends on how bad your chronic GvHD is and which parts of your body are affected.

 Treating chronic vaginal GvHD

 The lining of the vagina may become inflamed or narrowed.
 This can make it uncomfortable to have sex.
+You might need to see a specialist doctor (gynaecologist).

 Treatment with steroid creams into the vagina can help to stop it getting worse and can clear it for some women.